Court greenlights holding Pa. House special elections Feb. 7 | Times Leader

 Democrats won 102 seats in the November election, but one of their reelected incumbents died of cancer in October and two others resigned in December because they were also elected to higher offices.

-In an argument session this week, Allegheny County officials told the judges that preparations were well underway to conduct the three special elections on Feb.
+In an argument session this week, Allegheny County officials told the judges that to conduct the three special elections on Feb.
 7, with ballots ready to be printed and most polling places and elections workers in place.

 The three vacancies have left Republicans with a temporary 101-99 majority, but the GOP may lose a member later this month.
 Republican state Rep. Lynda Schlegel Culver of Northumberland County hopes to win a state Senate special election and fill a seat held most recently by John Gordner, a Republican who resigned mid-term to become a Senate lawyer.

-The narrow partisan breakdown in the House led members last week to elect Rep. Mark Rozzi, D-Berks, as a self-styled independent speaker, on the strength of all Democratic votes and 16 Republicans.
+The narrow partisan breakdown in the House led members last week to elect Rep. Mark Rozzi, D-Berks, as a self-styled , on the strength of all Democratic votes and 16 Republicans.

 Rozzi announced Thursday the makeup of a group of six state representatives, three from each party, who will advise him on potential rules for the 2023-24 session.
 The Speaker’s Workgroup to Move Pennsylvania Forward will seek “a bipartisan agreement to end gridlock in the House,” Rozzi’s office said in announcing it will begin work Tuesday.